Search the site:

 AIDA

-The reason why AIDA still works today is because it’s straightforward.
-It helps you seduce your audience while taking them on a journey that shows all the ways your message is relevant to them.
-What is more, it draws your target user in and motivates them to take action.
+The reason why AIDA still works is because it’s straightforward.
+It helps you seduce your audience while taking them on a journey that shows all the ways your GTM message is relevant to them.
+What is more, it draws your target users in and motivates them to take action.

 Here’s a great example of AIDA: